benko325/ReStore/README.md

 # ReStore
-An e-commerce store with .NET, React and Redux
+An e-commerce store built with .NET, React, and Redux